top of page

 About

-John Hitchcock was born in 1967 in Lawton, Oklahoma.
-He is a contemporary artist and musician.
+John Hitchcock is a contemporary artist and musician based out of Madison, Wisconsin.
+Hitchcock is an enrolled member of the Kiowa Tribe of Oklahoma and Comanche and Northern European descent.
+He is originally from Medicine Park, Oklahoma.
 He earned his MFA in printmaking and photography at Texas Tech University, Lubbock, Texas and received his BFA from Cameron University, Lawton, Oklahoma.
 He has been the recipient of The Robert Rauschenberg Foundation Artistic Innovation and Collaboration grant, New York; Jerome Foundation Grant, Minnesota; the Creative Arts Award and Emily Mead Baldwin Award in the Creative Arts at the University of Wisconsin.
 He is currently an Artist and the Vilas Distinguished Achievement Professor at the University of Wisconsin-Madison where he teaches screenprinting, relief cut, and installation art.

 bottom of page